The growth of a plant might seem like a simple and straightforward process.

 Far Red (720 nm to 1000 nm)

-Even though little absorption occurs with this type of light, it plays an important role in plant germination and flowering.
-Red light and far red light go hand-in-hand in regards to the effects that they have on plants.
+Even though little absorption occurs with this type of light, it plays an important role during plant germination and flowering.
+Red light and far-red light go hand-in-hand in regards to the effects that they have on plants.

 An example on how the Far Red light properties can be used to your advantage to have a higher yield is seen in cannabis growth.
-During the day, this plant exhibits the most flowering, and during the night it ripens.
-Being a short day plant, it normally requires 12 hours of exposure to light, and 12 hours of darkness.
+During the day this plant exhibits the most flowering, and during the night it ripens.
+Being a short-day plant, in normally requires 12 hours of exposure to light, and 12 hours of darkness.
 Yet thanks to far-red light, it’s phytochrome conversion is sped up, making it go into a night state quicker and requiring less time in the darkness.
 This way, flowering can occur under a longer daylight period, which in turn produces a greater yield.

-At Grobo, we developed our own LED grow light technology for a proprietary blend of the wavelengths best suited for plant growth.
-Additionally, through the use of the far red light we've incorporated, your plants produce a higher yield compared to being just grown under plain light.
+At Grobo, we’ve been developing this LED technology for a proprietary blend of the wavelengths best suited for plant growth.
+As a Grobo user, you will be able to mix the light settings to the environment which best matches your needs and interests.
+Additionally, through the use of the far-red light incorporated in the product your plants grown will produce a higher yield compared to being just grown under plain light.